Birkenhead Railway

 The Birkenhead Railway was a railway company in North West England.
 It was incorporated as the Birkenhead, Lancashire and Cheshire Junction Railway (BL&CJR) in 1846 to build a line connecting the port of Birkenhead and the city of Chester with the manufacturing districts of Lancashire by making a junction near Warrington with the Grand Junction Railway.
 The BL&CJR took over the Chester and Birkenhead Railway in 1847, keeping its own name for the combined company until it shortened its name to the Birkenhead Railway in 1859.
 It was taken over jointly, on 1 January 1860, by the London and North Western Railway (LNWR) and the Great Western Railway (GWR).
 It remained a joint railway until nationalisation of the railways in 1948.

 Apart from the Hooton–West Kirby line which closed in 1962 almost the whole BL&CJR network is still in mainline use.
 Part of the railway is now used by the Chester branch of the Wirral Line, one of the two urban electric commuter rail services operated by Merseyrail on Merseyside.

 History

 Early history

-Interests in the Birkenhead docks were aware that they needed a railway connection to wards Manchester and the Lancashire manufacturing districts, to enable them to compete with the Port of Liverpool, served by the busy Liverpool and Manchester Railway (L&MR).
+Interests in the Birkenhead docks were aware that they needed a railway connection towards Manchester and the Lancashire manufacturing districts, to enable them to compete with the Port of Liverpool, served by the busy Liverpool and Manchester Railway (L&MR).
 The Birkenhead, Lancashire and Cheshire Junction Railway was incorporated by the Birkenhead, Lancashire and Cheshire Junction Railway Act 1846 (9 & 10 Vict. c. xci) on 26 June 1846 with capital of £1,500,000, to build a line from Chester to Walton Junction, near Warrington, where it would connect with the Grand Junction Railway (GJR), leading to Manchester.
 The London and North Western Railway (LNWR) was formed by merging the GJR, the L&MR, and others on 16 July 1846.
 This left the BL&CJR out on its own, and its attempts to negotiate for access at Warrington and beyond were frustrated for some time.